danp0kes/triple-ten-projects/projects/taxi-time/README.md

 ### Testing

 The linear regression model returned an RMSE of 46.11 on the test set.
-This is slightly better than the RMSE of the previous values model on the validation set.
-Thus, it is difficult to say if the model is infact better than simply looking to previous values.